lion053/AnnoMods/[Building] Old World Chapels (Lion053)/README.md

 **"I mod your Anno" tweaks**

-- You can adjust the public service range.
+- You can increase the public service range up to 100.

 ## Credits